-This year I was looking for something simpler.
+This year for my Christmas stairway I was looking for something simpler.

 When I used fake garlands, it was buy once and then use for years.
 They take time to fluff, make bows, add lights and then find big boxes to store them all when not in use.
 When we moved I made the decision to throw them out since they were getting old and dusty.

-So this year instead of getting stressed out about decorating my staircase and thinking I should buy new garland, I just wasn’t feeling it.
+So this year instead of getting stressed out about decorating my staircase and thinking I should buy new garland and spend hours draping it just so along the banister, I did something completely different.

-Instead I got an idea that I decided to go with.
-It took me 27 minutes to do and cost me less than $10 since I also used Christmas ornaments I already had.
+Instead I got a design idea that I decided to go with.
+It took me 27 minutes to do my very lengthy staircase and cost me less than $10 since I also used Christmas ornaments I already had.

 Instead of using garland to decorate the foyer staircase, I used garland ties.